by Sirius Fourside

 Final Judgment

-All this talk about hash has reminded me of how much I love each type.
+All this talk about hash has reminded me of how much I love both of these types of hash.
 Before I render a final judgment on who wins the showdown, let me make a case for why each one deserves to be in your house.

 Dry-Ice Hash: It’s good, easy, and you get a lot of it.
 Nuff said.